Chairman, President and Chief Executive Officer

 Corporate Vice President & Managing Director

 Jodie is actively involved in talent and business development initiatives where her forward-thinking has set up Burns & Wilcox Canada for continued success.
-Today, through insurance immersion days and employee programs for recent college graduates like the Kaufman Emerging Leaders Program (KELP), Jodie has recruited a diverse workforce where 65 percent of employees fall into the millennial age range.
-She is also a graduate of the Kaufman Advanced Management Program (KAMP), a prestigious 18-month program designed for distinguished leaders to grow their managerial skills.
+Today, through insurance immersion days and employee programs for recent college graduates like the Kaufman Emerging Leaders Program (KELP), Jodie has helped to recruit a diverse workforce where 65 per cent of employees fall into the Millennial age range.

 Corporate Senior Vice President

 Chris Zoidis directs the Corporate Development initiatives across H.W.
 Kaufman Group.
 He is responsible for executing the company’s global growth strategy and overseeing the Burns & Wilcox relationship with the London market.
 Chris is also responsible for the Burns & Wilcox Special Risk Division, a strategic underwriting and brokerage team that is home to some of the industry’s leading specialty insurance experts.

 Prior to joining Burns & Wilcox, Chris spent nearly a decade in consulting, focused on insurance strategy, operations and mergers & acquisitions.
 Chris also has previous experience as a commercial underwriter at St. Paul/Travelers and Crum & Forster.